 Store Credit Cards That Don't Suck

-However, before you sign up for one of these, it's important to note the difference between store branded cards and store credit cards.
+However, before you sign up for one of these, it's important to note the difference between store credit cards and store co-branded credit cards.

-- Store credit cards are those issued on behalf of the store, and are often issued by a bank owned by the store.
-These cards only work at the store.
-You might have access to some discounts and rewards, but the programs aren't usually generous.
+- Store credit cards are cards that only work at the store.
+You might have access to some discounts and rewards, but the programs aren't usually generous, and the APRs are notoriously high.

 Should You Use a Store Credit Card?